Contribution to the Course Award, Dean’s Award, BPTC Scholarship, MMU

 BA (Hons) English, University of Wales, Swansea, 2003

-Miss Longworth is a Specialist Regulatory Advocate.
+Helen is a Specialist Regulatory Advocate.
 She has appeared in cases involving environmental protection, health and safety and food hygiene matters.
-Miss Longworth has excellent witness handling skills and legal analysis, which she uses in the civil and family jurisdictions, as well as the criminal courts.
-She is comfortable with a range of hearings, for example she has responded to an application to vary a Forced Marriage Order, and advised children’s services on the matters that cross the criminal and family courts.
-She spent some time in the Coroner's Court during pupillage, has an interest in the Court of Protection and is happy to take instructions in any area where the combination of people skills, legal analysis and witness handling would benefit a case.
+She has been instructed to represent the police at an inquests.
+She has responded to an application to vary a Forced Marriage Order, and advised children’s services on the matters that cross the criminal and family courts.

 Helen Longworth is a practising barrister, regulated by the Bar Standards Board.
 Details of information held by the BSB about Helen can be found here.